SnailCharger/davan690.github.io/_posts/2019-06-12-Rmarkdown-to-jekyll.md

 ---
+layout: post
 title: "Using RMarkdown with Jekyll"
 subtitle: A collection of resources for blogging
-permalink: /rmd-to-jekyll.html
-layout: post
-img: /img/RStudio_packages.PNG
+image: /img/RStudio_packages.jpg
-bigimg: /img/RStudio-jekyll-serious-win.PNG
+#bigimg: /img/RStudio-jekyll-serious-win.PNG
+permalink: /rmd-to-jekyll/
 ---

 As with all github projects there always seems to be someone else who has managed to explain and write a blog about what you need, just when you need it...
 I wish :)